 An EA tool can describe an architecture in immense detail sufficient for its implementation, but cannot capture how the architecture, and its parts, are both useful and harmful, and how these interact to limit the overall effectiveness of the architecture.

 Similarly, an organizational chart can set out the hierarchical reporting structures and roles in a complex enterprise, but cannot show how they interact to increase or decrease the effectiveness of the business.

 Do I need Southbeach?

-If you want the best drawing software so as to recreate high-fidelity diagrams in a specific style with which you are already familiar, you won't find that in Southbeach.
-If however, you want a common tool to work with many creative and problem solving methods across a range of visual analytic styles then Southbeach is for you.
+If you want the best drawing software to recreate high-fidelity diagrams in a specific style with which you are already familiar, you won't find that in Southbeach.
+If however, you want a common tool to work with many creative and problem solving methods, across a range of visual analytic styles, then Southbeach is for you.